Most important places to visit in Barcelona

 La Plaza Real (The royal square) was given its name as a result of the beauty of the square.
 It is a rectangular square in the centre of Barcelona, full of palm trees and porches with arches.
 Something really interesting about this place is that the streetlights were designed by Antonio Gaudí.
 You may also recognise this square for many films!

 This place is great for having lunch, or drinking something with friends!

-This spectacular hospital is World Heritage by the UNESCO.
-It is located next to the Sagrada Familia.
-It is special because it is a modernist hospital composed by several pabellions.
-And the most shocking thing of all?
-It has tunnels underground connecting all of it!
-The hospital is also sorrounded by beautiful gardens.
+This spectacular hospital is UNESCO World Heritage site, located next to the Sagrada Familia.
+It is special because it is a modernist hospital composed by several “pabellions”.
+The most interesting fact about this hospital is that it has tunnels underground connecting the entire hospital.
+It is also surrounded by beautiful gardens.